The Penalty for Not Having Health Insurance Ends October 2 (Not for Everyone – Just Most People)

 Short Term Health Plan Example #2

 Tom and Susan, ages 42 and 40, are newly married with no kids.
 They live in Dallas and earn $140,000.
 Their penalty for not having health insurance would be $247 a month.
 But they struggle with the cost of their ACA plan which costs just over $1,100 a month — with a $5,100 deductible.
-An STM plan with that same deductible would cost $252/mo.
-They could save $2,544 in the last three months of 2018 by switching to an STM plan.
+A short term health plan with that same deductible would cost $252/mo.
+They could save $2,544 in the last three months of 2018 by switching to an affordable short term health insurance plan.
 Sounds like a smart move.
 Maybe.
 Tom and Susan are hoping to get pregnant, and if that happens after they enroll in the STM plan, pregnancy would not be covered.
 Of course, they could always switch back to an ACA plan after the baby is born.
 And that $2,544 in savings could cover the cost of decorating the baby’s room.

 Short Term Health Plan Example #3